Cassava: History

-Cassava was introduced to Africa by Portuguese traders from Brazil in the 16th century.
-Around the same period, it was also introduced to Asia through Columbian Exchange by Portuguese and Spanish traders, planted in their colonies in Goa, Malacca, Eastern Indonesia, Timor and the Philippines.
-Maize and cassava are now important staple foods, replacing native African crops in places such as Tanzania.
+Portuguese traders introduced cassava to Africa from Brazil in the 16th century.
+Around the same period, it was introduced to Asia through Columbian Exchange by Portuguese and Spanish traders, who planted it in their colonies in Goa, Malacca, Eastern Indonesia, Timor and the Philippines.
 Cassava has also become an important crop in Asia.
 While it is a valued food staple in parts of eastern Indonesia, it is primarily cultivated for starch extraction and bio-fuel production in Thailand, Cambodia and Vietnam.
 Cassava is sometimes described as the "bread of the tropics" but should not be confused with the tropical and equatorial bread tree (Encephalartos), the breadfruit (Artocarpus altilis) or the African breadfruit (Treculia africana).
 This description definitely holds in Africa and parts of South America; in Asian countries such as Vietnam fresh cassava barely features in human diets.

+Cassava was introduced to East Africa around 1850 by Arab and European settlers, who promoted its cultivation as a reliable crop to mitigate the effects of drought and famine.

-There is a legend that cassava was introduced in 1880–1885 CE to the South Indian state of Kerala by the King of Travancore, Vishakham Thirunal Maharaja, after a great famine hit the kingdom, as a substitute for rice.
-However, there are documented cases of cassava cultivation in parts of the state before the time of Vishakham Thirunal Maharaja.
-Cassava is called kappa or maricheeni in Malayalam.
-It is also referred to as tapioca in Indian English usage.
+There is a legend that cassava was introduced in 1880–1885 to the South Indian state of Kerala by the King of Travancore, Vishakham Thirunal Maharaja, after a great famine hit the kingdom, as a substitute for rice.
+However, cassava was cultivated in the state before that time.
+Cassava is called kappa or maricheeni in Malayalam, and tapioca in Indian English usage.

 Cultivation

-Pests

-A major cause of losses during cassava storage is infestation by insects.
-A wide range of species that feed directly on dried cassava chips have been reported as a major factor in spoiling stored cassava, with losses between 19% and 30% of the harvested produce.
-In Africa, a previous issue was the cassava mealybug (Phenacoccus manihoti) and cassava green mite (Mononychellus tanajoa).
-These pests can cause up to 80 percent crop loss, which is extremely detrimental to the production of subsistence farmers.
-These pests were rampant in the 1970s and 1980s but were brought under control following the establishment of the Biological Control Centre for Africa of the International Institute of Tropical Agriculture (IITA) under the leadership of Hans Rudolf Herren.
-The Centre investigated biological control for cassava pests; two South American natural enemies Anagyrus lopezi (a parasitoid wasp) and Typhlodromalus aripo (a predatory mite) were found to effectively control the cassava mealybug and the cassava green mite, respectively.